vbrandl/vbrandl.net/content/post/deploying-hugo-with-gitea-and-droneci.md

 Due to Drones modular approach for build pipelines, it is trivial to deploy the blog to other targets.
 There are plugins to deploy to [AWS S3][11], use [FTP(S)][12] for uploading and many others.
-Only the `deploy` step in the pipeline need to be replaced.
+Only the `deploy` step in the pipeline needs to be replaced.

 ## Improving the Pipeline